What is an Assessor?

 As an Award Assessor, you play a crucial role in the success of The Duke of Edinburgh’s International Award.
 Your role is to engage with Participants of Award, and offer guidance, mentoring and encouragement as they undertake the Section of Award that you are assessing.
 You are one of a huge team of over 60,000 volunteers assisting Award participants around Australia.
 Assessors are provided with briefing information and details of the requirements for the section that they are assessing is available in the Award Handbook, included in the link to Assessor resources below.

 Supervisors are volunteers who play a critical role in implementing and overseeing the arrangements concerning the safety of Participants when they are undertaking their Adventurous Journeys.

 The Supervisor can be a different person for each journey, and there can also be more than one Supervisor for each journey.
 In most circumstances, a Supervisor should not be a family member.

 Please contact your State/Territory Award Operating Authority for further information and specific State/Territory requirements in relation to undertaking Adventurous Journeys.
-It is the responsibility of The Award Leader, on behalf of their Award Unit, to approve Supervisors and ensure they are suitable.
+It is the responsibility of The Award Leader, on behalf of their Award Centre, to approve Supervisors and ensure they are suitable.